-C.1.27 Are the separate and consolidated annual accounts submitted to the Board for approval previously certified?

-[] Yes [V] No

-If yes, name the person(s) who certify the separate or consolidated annual accounts of the company before they are approved by the Board:

-C.1.28 Explain the mechanisms, if any, established by the Board to avoid a qualified auditors' report on the separate and consolidated accounts laid before the General Meeting.

-Relations with the auditors are expressly regulated in Article 43 of the Regulations of the Board.

-The Board shall establish an objective, professional and continuous relationship with the external auditors of the Company appointed by the General Meeting, guaranteeing their independence and providing them with all the information they may require to perform their duties.
-This relationship and the relationship with the Internal Audit Manager shall be channelled through the Audit and Compliance Committee.
-Furthermore, the Board shall endeavour to draw up the Annual Accounts in such a way as to avoid a qualified Auditors' report.

-Within the specific duties attributed to the Board in certain areas, Article 9 of the Regulations establishes that the Board shall see that the separate and consolidated Annual Accounts and Directors' Reports give a true and fair view of the equity, financial position and results of the Company, as stipulated in law, and each and all of the Directors shall have all the necessary information before signing the Annual Accounts.

-Article 24.4 of the Regulations of the Board gives the Audit and Compliance Committee certain powers to ensure that the Annual Accounts are filed without a qualified auditors' report (see section C.2.4 of this Report).

-Finally, there is a Risks Control and Management Policy established in the Group laying down the basic principles and the general framework for control and management of the business risks, including tax risks, and internal control of financial reporting to which the Company and other companies in its Group are exposed.

-As regards the control of financial reporting, the Group has procedures in place for checking and authorising financial reporting and a description of the financial reporting internal control system (FRICS), responsibility for which lies with the Economic Department, the Risks Committee, the economic and finance departments of the different business units, the Audit and Compliance Committee and the Board.
-Financial information is checked and authorised by the Economic Department of the Group on the basis of the information confirmed in the different business units.

-The information to be remitted to the market is supervised by the Audit and Compliance Committee and approved by the Board.
+LUIS PEÑA PAZOS

+C.1.27 Are the separate and conso idated annual accounts submitted to the Board for approval previously certified? [] Yes [v] No If yes, name the person(s) w /ho certify the separate or consolid ated annual accounts of the company before they are approved • any, established by the Board to av before the General Meeting. oid a qualified auditors' report on the separate and Relations with the auditors are expressly regulate d in Article 43 of the Regulations of the F Board. guaranteeing their independence and providing t nem with all the information they may red ed through the Audit and Compliance Co external auditors of the Company appointed by the General Meeting, quire to perform their duties.
+This relationship and the relationship mmittee.
+Furthermore, the Board shall endeavour to draw up the • orts give a true and fair view of the equit ons establishes that the Board shall see that the separate and y, financial position and results of the Company, as stipulated in law, e Annual Accounts.
+Article 24.4 of the Regulations of the Board gives qualified auditors' report (see section C.2.4 of this rtain powers to ensure that the Annual Accounts are filed without a • • • • • • • • • • • • • • • • • • • • , , , , wn the basic principles and the general framework for control and orting to which the Company and other companies in its Group are financial reporting internal control system (FRICS), responsibility for which lies with the Ecoudit and Compliance Committee and the ng and authorising financial reporting and a description of the onomic Department, the Risks Committee, the economic and finance Board.
+Financial information is checked and authorised by the ent business units.
+The information to be remitted to the market is s upervised by the Audit and Compliance C ommittee and approved by the Board.

-- C.1.29 Is the Secretary of the Board a Director?
+C.1.29 Is the Secretary of the Board d a Director?

-- [] Yes
+[] Yes

-- [√] No
+[v] No

-If the secretary is not a director, complete the following table:
+If the secretary is not a dire ector, complete the following table :

-Name of secretary Representative LUIS PEÑA PAZOS
+Name of secretary Representative